 “Why did you go there?”
 Kanna asked, taking in a long breath, steadying her voice and allowing it to flow out of her casually.
 “To the monastery, I mean.
 It must have been strange to live isolated on a mountainside like that.
 Was it something you would have chosen for yourself?”

 “I did choose it.
-When I was younger, I got it in my head that I should work at Samma Valley.”
+When I was younger, I got it into my head that I should work at Samma Valley.”

 “Why?”